 - 6. Political Authority as Grounded in Associative Obligations

 - 7. A Democratic Conception of Legitimate Political Authority

-- 8. The Legitimate Political Authority of International Institutions
+- 8. Legitimate Political Authority in International Institutions

 Let us start with the distinctions between political authority as a normative notion (or morally legitimate authority) and political authority as a non-normative notion (or de facto authority) and between political authority in either of these senses and political power.
 To say that a state has authority in the normative sense is to say something normative about the relationship between the state and its subjects.
 This is the relationship that we will concentrate on in what follows.